opentdf/otdfctl/README.md

 > This is a work in progress please avoid touching until framework is defined

 The TUI will be used to create an interactive experience for the user.

+## Documentation

+Documentation drives the CLI in this project.
+This can be found in `/docs/man` and is used in the CLI via the `man.Docs.GetDoc()` function.

+To run the documentation locally, run `hugo server --buildDrafts --disableFastRender`.
+This will start a local server at `http://localhost:1313/`.